shikokuchuo/mirai/README.md

     guesswork, hence no surprises
 - Scalable
   - Enables workflows with thousands of nodes and millions of tasks
-  - Verified by heavy-duty scientiifc workloads in the life sciences industry
+  - Verified by heavy-duty scientific workloads in the life sciences industry

 [<img alt="Joe Cheng on mirai with Shiny" src="https://img.youtube.com/vi/GhX0PcEm3CY/hqdefault.jpg" width = "300" height="225" />](https://youtu.be/GhX0PcEm3CY?t=1740)